lake-wg/edhoc/draft-ietf-lake-edhoc.md

 ## Identities {#identities}

-The application must decide on allowing a connection or not depending on the intended endpoint, and in particular whether it is a specific identity or a set of identities.
+The application must decide on allowing a connection or not depending on the intended endpoint, and in particular whether it is a specific identity or in a set of identities.
 To prevent misbinding attacks, the identity of the endpoint is included in a MAC verified through the protocol.
 More details and examples are provided in this section.

 Policies for what connections to allow are typically set based on the identity of the other endpoint, and endpoints typically only allow connections from a specific identity or a small restricted set of identities.
 For example, in the case of a device connecting to a network, the network may only allow connections from devices which authenticate with certificates having a particular range of serial numbers and signed by a particular CA. Conversely, a device may only be allowed to connect to a network which authenticates with a particular public key.